-Cody is from Chardon, Ohio.
-He graduated from Case Western Reserve University in 2015 with his B.S. and M.S. in Chemical Engineering.
-Later that year he joined the Pritzker School of Molecular Engineering at the University of Chicago to pursue his Ph.D.
-In his spare time he is a passionate reader, an avid gamer, and enjoys exploring the city of Chicago.
+Cody grew up in Northeast Ohio and graduated from Case Western Reserve University in 2015 with his BS and MS in chemical engineering.
+Later that year he joined the Pritzker School of Molecular Engineering at the University of Chicago to pursue his PhD.
+In his spare time he enjoys card and strategy games, comics, and reading.